 Putting together a plan to protect the footage.
 You must not give, share or sell the footage from your school security cameras to any third party, and you’ll also be held responsible if you accidentally lose the footage.
 To do so could result in a serious breach of data protection laws.
-You must put measures in place to keep it safe and only use it for the purpose it was intended for, i.e. for security and safety.
+You must put measures in place to keep it safe and only use it for the intended purpose, i.e. for security and safety.

-Making the CCTV policy available to parents, staff, board members and any other relevant parties, communicating clearly all of the details of the new scheme.
+Making the CCTV policy available to parents, staff, board members and any other relevant parties communicating all of the details of the new scheme.

-Schools more than any other organisation or business need to approach such a scheme with caution.
-It can have lots of benefits for everyone, but it’s important to do your homework, jump through all of the required hoops and do it properly.
+More than any other organisation or business, schools must approach such a scheme cautiously.
+It can benefit everyone, but it’s important to do your homework, jump through all of the required hoops and do it properly.

 Student, staff and parental involvement

-If a school is considering installing security cameras and they are confident they have a watertight reason for doing so, one of the crucial first steps is to involve staff, students and their parents in the decision.
+Suppose a school is considering installing security cameras and is confident.
+In that case, they have a watertight reason for doing so; one of the crucial first steps is to involve staff, students and their parents in the decision.
 The worst thing to do is to ‘sneak’ the cameras in overnight or try to hide them in any way.
-This could cause an uproar and result in complaints from outraged parents feeling that their children’s rights are being violated.
+This could cause an uproar and result in outraged parents complaining that their children’s rights are violated.
 You could even end up exposing the school to issues with privacy and data protection laws if you do so.

 An open, transparent and collaborative approach is recommended.
-Hold a series of open, inclusive consultations where you outline the benefits of installing the cameras and address some of the potential complaints or issues at the same time.
-This is an opportunity to ‘sell’ the benefits of such a system and get the parents on board, while also giving them a voice in the decision and the chance to provide their feedback.
+Hold a series of open, inclusive consultations where you outline the benefits of installing the cameras and address some potential complaints or issues simultaneously.
+This is an opportunity to ‘sell’ the benefits of such a system and get the parents on board, giving them a voice in the decision and the chance to provide feedback.